azvoleff/pyabm/doc/index.rst

-Construction of pyabm is supported as part of an ongoing National Science Foundation Partnerships for International Research and Education (NSF PIRE) project `(grant OISE 0729709) <http://pire.psc.isr.umich.edu>`_ Development of pyabm is ongoing, and the documentation is still incomplete.
-As work continues, this page will be updated.
+Construction of pyabm is supported as part of an ongoing National Science Foundation Partnerships for International Research and Education (NSF PIRE) project `(grant OISE 0729709) <http://pire.psc.isr.umich.edu>`_ Development of pyabm is ongoing, and the documentation is still a work in progress.

 See the `pyabm website <http://rohan.sdsu.edu/~zvoleff/research/pyabm.php>`_ for more information, past releases, publications, and recent presentations.